robert-hh/Micropython-Editor/README.md

 **1.7c** Re-establish try-except for file-not-found error
 - Removed the temporary fix for memory corruption by exception for file-not-found error
 - Changed string formatting to Python3 style

+**1.8** Clean Copy & Paste, Indent, Un-Indent
+- Added a Mark Line key for Line Delete, Line Copy, Indent and Un-Indent
+- Changed Line Delete, Line Copy and Buffer Insert into a cleaner Copy & Paste mode
+- Added a cleaner Indent and Un-Indent method; for WiPy too
+- Removed the attempt to recover from out-of-memory situations: did not work.
+- Still runs on WiPy, but really at it's limit